itw-creative-works/ultimate-browser-extension/README.md

 7. Your extension should now be loaded and ready to use!

 ## 📦 How to sync with the template
-1. Simply run `npx bxm setup` in Terminal to get all the latest updates from the **Ultimate Browser Extension template**.
+1. Simply run `npx bxm setup` in Terminal to get all the latest updates from the **Browser Extension Manager Template** template.

 ## 🌎 Publishing your extension
 1. Run `npm run dist` in Terminal to build your extension for production in every browser.